-Note that the above equation follows the form of expressions for bedload proposed by \cite{Ashida1972} and \cite{Madsen1991}.
-It is worth observing that, unlike the solution derived in \S \ref{sec:bedload-analyt} (eq. \ref{eq_qb-mode1-ftau}), the above equation does not depend on $c^{(b)}$ nor $h_0$; however, values of $\widehat{c}$ and $\widehat{d}$ have to be set instead for calibration.
+Note that the above equation follows the form of bedload expressions proposed by \cite{Ashida1972} and \cite{Madsen1991}.
+It should be noted that, unlike \eqref{eq_qb-mode1-ftau}, the above equation does not depend on $C^{(b)}$ nor $h_0$; instead, calibration values of $\widehat{c}$ and $\widehat{d}$ are required.
 Based on numerical experiments within a Lagrangian framework, \cite{Maldonado2015} found values of $\widehat{d} = 8.328 + 1.328 \ln D_*$ and $\widehat{c} = 6.232$.
-Fig. \ref{fig_appen} compares the bedload rate predicted by \eqref{eq_qbsspexact}, using the aforementioned values of the coefficients, against the analytical solution derived in \S \ref{sec:bedload-analyt} (eq. \ref{eq_qb-mode1-ftau}).
+Fig. \ref{fig_appen} compares the bedload rate predicted by \eqref{eq_qbsspexact}, using the aforementioned values of the coefficients, against the analytical solution derived in \S \ref{sec:model_validation}\ref{sec:bedload-analyt} (eq. \ref{eq_qb-mode1-ftau}).
 Two particle diameters are considered.
+For $C^{(b)} \approx 0.01$, both expressions yield very similar results.
+However, this is only the case for the values of calibration coefficients $\widehat{a}$, $\widehat{b}$ and $\widehat{c}$ considered here, which are particular to the ranges of particle diameter and flow velocity investigated by \cite{Maldonado2015}.
 Fig. \ref{fig_appen} confirms that the results and analysis presented throughout this paper for the Q2L model, based on the assumption $u_0 = u_{s0}$, appear valid from a practical viewpoint.
-It can be observed that for $c^{(b)} \approx 0.01$, both expressions yield very similar results.
-However, this is only the case for the considered values of calibration coefficients $\widehat{a}$, $\widehat{b}$ and $\widehat{c}$, which result from the particular ranges of particle diameter and flow velocity investigated by \cite{Maldonado2015}.\\